 The economic shock hit many businesses on the South Shore of Nova Scotia, including Trent’s business.
 Trent had to downsize his employees to just 2 men, finding work for them at the radiator shop in Hebbville.

 Looking for opportunities to grow his struggling business, Trent decided to earn his safety certifications through the program offered by the Construction Safety Nova Scotia.

 Once certified with NSCSA, Trent developed a safety training program for his employees.
 Now HRS, with their safety-trained employees, was in a position to grow, providing a future for Trent, and his employees.

 Through the remainder of 2012, Trent and a small crew of men continued to maintain the mill, now under the management of Renova Scotia Bioenergy Inc.

-HRS Industrial Contracting Established!
+HRS Contracting Established!

-In January of 2013, HRS Industrial Contracting was formally established.
+In January of 2013, HRS Contracting was formally established.
 Trent continues to expand the business, taking on bigger and more complex jobs.
 At times, Trent has employed up to 35 local people, and has been able generate new work for local sub-contractors.

-Currently, HRS Industrial is building a great future working with Aqualitas, an aquaponic cannabis producer, operating at the Port Mersey Commercial Park, Brooklyn, Nova Scotia.
+Currently, HRS is building a great future working with Aqualitas, an aquaponic cannabis producer, operating at the Port Mersey Commercial Park, Brooklyn, Nova Scotia.